 Married couples have certain claims for financial remedies which arise from the fact that they are married.
 These claims mean that they have the right to ask the Court to make a decision about their finances which includes property, savings, investments, policies, income and pensions.
 These claims will continue to exist until they are dismissed by a Court.
-These claims even exist once the couple have divorced – i.e the Court have pronounced decree absolute and the marriage has been dissolved.
+These claims even exist once the couple have divorced – i.e. the Court have made the final divorce order and the marriage has been dissolved.
 A separation agreement cannot get rid of those marriage claims.
 They can only be dismissed by an order of the Court and such the agreement cannot offer the same finality as an order.

 A separation agreement cannot deal with pension rights.
 Therefore if a party wants to seek a pension sharing order or pension attachment order this can only be dealt with by an order of the Court.